Department:School of Education & Social Care

 Michelle graduated with a BSc (Hons) in International Politics and History from Aberystwyth University in 2011.
 In 2011, Michelle was awarded 1 + 3 funding from the Economic and Social Research Council (ESRC).
 This allowed her to continue her studies in the Department of International Politics at Aberystwyth University.
 She received her MSc in Strategic Studies in 2012 and enrolled as a PhD candidate in September 2012.
 Michelle’s PhD research focused on the strategic and psychological implications facing British soldiers when encountering children in theatres of armed conflict.
 In November 2016, Michelle received her Doctorate and joined the Veterans and Families Institute in December 2016.

 During her PhD, Michelle taught on a number of undergraduate modules within the field of Military History and Strategic Studies.
 She was also co-convener of the Security Research Group (SRG) at Aberystwyth University and was successful in receiving BISA funding to host conferences within the field of Security and Intelligence Studies.
 In 2015, Michelle won the Research Impact Poster Prize funded by WISERD and the Learned Society.
+In March 2018, Michelle received the Political Studies Association’s inaugural Shirin M. Rai Prize for best thesis in International Relations.
 She has also worked voluntarily with veterans in the local community, and participated in training events and information sessions concerning transition to civilian life.

 Michelle has a keen interest in qualitative research methods, with a focus on interview techniques and the use of oral history testimonies.
 Michelle has also received funding to conduct archival work at the United Nations (New York), as well as the Imperial War Museum and National Army Museum (London).